 Suggested words

-We had a brilliant response to our appeal to raise £10k for a dome on the Pavilion that was at immediate risk of collapse.
-Thank you to all our supporters who took the time to donate and we will update you on our progress as we begin this critical work next week.
+We had a brilliant response to our urgent appeal in September to raise vital funds to repair a dome on the Royal Pavilion that was at immediate risk of collapse.
+Thank you to all our supporters who took the time to donate and helped us raise £30K.

 Running costs for heritage venues are an ongoing concern for operators across the UK and beyond, especially with rising costs for electricity, supplies and repairs.
 It costs around £900,000 a year to look after the 200-year-old Royal Pavilion, without the addition of repairs, renovations and upgrading.
 Brighton & Hove Museums is a registered charity that relies on donations, grants and admission to operate its five heritage venues which include Brighton Museum & Art Gallery, Preston Manor & Garden, Booth Museum of Natural History and Hove Museum of Creativity.